MyHomeworkSpace/support/docs/custom-tags.md

 description: Learn about custom tags, and how to use them.
 ---

 MyHomeworkSpace supports custom tags, or assignment types.
-By default, are custom tags are <span class="tag" style="background-color: #ffd3bd">pink</span>.
+By default, all custom tags are <span class="tag" style="background-color: #ffd3bd">pink</span>.

 ## How to use custom tags
 You can use custom tags with Quick Add, or with the default add homework dialog.